 Tips for doing the elemental diet

-- I would describe it as feeling like you’ve eaten soup – full of liquid and not necessarily hungry but also not satisfied per se.
+I would describe the diet as feeling like you’ve eaten soup – full of liquid and not necessarily hungry but also not satisfied per se.

 This will vary depending on which brand you are prescribed, but the taste of Elementall chocolate flavour is not bad at all.
 It tastes like a sweet chocolate shake with that ‘added vitamin and mineral’ flavour.